 - It had to contain a max of 0.3% Delta 9 THC

 Most US states followed the same language for their regulations regarding hemp-derived products, but a few imposed changes that sought to outlaw analogs like delta 8 or delta 10 THC.

-Alaska is an excellent example of this, including prohibitions by some organizations on products like liquor and beer.
+The Delta 8 Alaska regulations are an excellent example that resembles the prohibitions put in place on products like liquor and beer.

 Because of all the current regulations, the law holds cannabis and delta 8 hemp products are currently not legal to purchase in Alaska.